 A modification is a real-time change to a web page designed to personalize or otherwise improve the user experience of the website and to guide visitors to complete a conversion.
 You create modifications through the Frosmo Control Panel.

 You define the content in the Control Panel.
 The only tool you need is a browser running the Control Panel.
 You can, of course, use an external source code editor to write the content, but to deploy the content you need to copy it to the Control Panel.

 You can create content templates that allow you to define content once and then reuse that content across multiple modifications.

 You use FProxy to download the content to your local file system, edit the content in any source code editor, and use FProxy to upload the content back to the Frosmo back end.
 You can manage the downloaded content files with any version control system.

-If a modification uses a template, FProxy automatically downloads and uploads the template content alongside the modification content.
-You can work on the template content the same as the modification content.
+If a modification uses a template, FProxy automatically downloads and uploads the template content alongside the modification.
+You can work on template content the same as modification content.
 For simplicity, this guide mostly talks about "modification content" or just "content", but you can assume that to also include template content.

 The Control Panel is the simpler way to develop modification content, but FProxy gives you more options for using your own tools and processes, especially if you're a software developer.
 This guide focuses on FProxy.
-For more information about developing modifications in the Control Panel, see Modifications and Creating your first modification.
+For more information about developing modifications in the Control Panel, see Creating and editing a modification.

 Regardless of where you develop your modification content, you test the content on the site using Frosmo Preview.

 For more information, see: